Prices increase 10 January

 13310-102

-Author(s): Mai Abuhelwa, Adheesha Bandara, Jiayu Liu, FNU Chenggeer, Paige Willoughby, Univ. of Missouri (United States); Anna Carlson, Cargill, Inc. (United States); Amit Morey, Auburn Univ.
+Author(s): Mai Abuhelwa, Adheesha Bandara, Jiayu Liu, Fnu Chenggeer, Paige Willoughby, Univ. of Missouri (United States); Anna Carlson, Cargill, Inc. (United States); Amit Morey, Auburn Univ.
 (United States); Kate Trout, Azlin Mustapha, Mahmoud F. Almasri, Univ. of Missouri (United States)

-26 January 2025 • 8:00 AM - 8:15 AM PST | Moscone Center, Room 212 (Level 2 South)
+26 January 2025 • 8:00 AM - 8:15 AM PST | Moscone South, Room 212 (Level 2)

 Show Abstract + Hide Abstract